Skip to content

 Factual error versus clinical opinion

-It is important to distinguish between a factual error and a clinical opinion.
-A factual error is something objectively incorrect — incorrect accident details, an injury described at the examination that does not appear in the report, or a prognosis period that does not reflect what was discussed.
+— incorrect accident details, an injury described at the examination that does not appear in the report, or a prognosis period that does not reflect what was discussed.
 A clinical opinion is the examiner's professional judgment — for example, their assessment of expected recovery time.

 The query process is for factual corrections.
 The examiner cannot be instructed to reach a different clinical conclusion.
 They can be asked to correct something that is factually inaccurate.